supa2/Automaton/The-player-machine.md

 }
 ```

-The example below uses a callback combined with 'magic' values in the pattern/frequency field to trigger two solenoid valves in a particular order.
+The example below uses a callback combined with bitmapped values in the pattern/frequency field to trigger two solenoid valves in a particular order.

 ```c++